ashharfarooqui/Golang-Webapp/README.md

 # Hello Fellas 👋

-This is a simple website written in Golang
+This is a simple website written in Golang.
+It uses the net/http package to serve HTTP requests.

 # To Run the server